sddevelopment-be/penguin-pragmatic-patterns/content/practices/external-memory.md

 * Use a technological or physical aid to keep track of your ideas and notes
 * Make sure you **trust** your external brain, in order to free head-space
 * Revisit your notes regularly
-* Favor text-based formats, as they are easier to version, maintain and port
+* favour text-based formats, as they are easier to version, maintain and port
 * Whatever system you use, make sure it is easily accessible, and non-disruptive to your primary focus

 ## Rationale

 Human memory is [extremely lossy](https://www.nationalgeographic.com/science/article/human-memory).
 We are better equipped for creative, constructive thinking than for storing factual information.
 Focus is [easily disrupted](https://blog.rescuetime.com/context-switching/).
-It makes practical and economic sense to try and find a way to free up your headspace and thinking power for the endeavors that actually matter.
+It makes practical and economic sense to try and find a way to free up your headspace and thinking power for the endeavours that actually matter.

 ## Examples